djgagne/hagelslag/README.md

 ### Requirements

-Hagelslag is easiest to install with the help of the Anaconda Python Distribution, but it should work with other Python setups as well.
+Hagelslag is compatible with Python 2.7 and 3.5.
+Hagelslag is easiest to install with the help of the Anaconda Python Distribution, but it should work with other
+Python setups as well.
 Hagelslag requires the following packages and recommends the following versions:

 * numpy >= 1.9